rishiu/perspective-enhanced-diffusion/README.md

 Model checkpoints should be placed in ```/checkpoints``` at the top level.
 Both stable diffusion and depth model checkpoints can be placed here.
 For the paper, we used StableDiffusion v2 from [here](https://huggingface.co/stabilityai/stable-diffusion-2-depth) and [MiDaS](https://github.com/isl-org/MiDaS).

+A pre-trained model checkpoint used in our paper can be found here:  https://drive.google.com/file/d/12L4oy5Y8Dk5ESuMix-KdDQgUGaEO4oUE.

 ### Running the Code

 Once the data and checkpoints have been placed in the correct folder, the code can be run with the following command: